Climalysis/climalysis/README.md

 ## Contributing

 We warmly welcome contributions!
 Please see [here](CONTRIBUTING.md) for details on how to contribute.
-Have a look at the discussions if you need ideas for where to contribute.
+Have a look at the discussions if you need any ideas for where to contribute.

 ## License